-I tell lots of people about all the amazing Omega 3 benefits – what it can do for your heart, your brain, your mental health, your children….
+I tell lots of people about all the amazing Omega 3 fish oil benefits – what it can do for your heart, your brain, your eyes, your blood pressure.
 Most are interested to a point.
 Then when I say it’s also very good for your skin, ears prick up and eyes brighten.
-Who cares if it could prevent a heart attack, could it make me look younger and more beautiful?!
+Who cares if it could maintain good heart health, could it make me look younger and more beautiful?!
 Could this be the best anti wrinkle cream ever?
 An interesting insight into what we ladies (and a scattering of men) care about the most.
 Especially once we reach a certain age.
-On a serious note though, it’s not just about vanity – there are some nasty skin conditions that can be greatly relieved, and it’s one of fish oil’s lesser known benefits.
+On a serious note though, it’s not just about vanity – Omega 3 fish oil can help to maintain great health skin all round.

 What on earth is arachidonic acid?

 Well, it’s an Omega 6 fatty acid which isn’t a bad thing only we have way too much of it in our diet.
 Too much of it can block the absorption of Omega 3 as they both compete for the same conversion enzymes.
 If you think how little Omega 3 we consume in our diets here in the Western world, it’s amazing we have any in our blood at all.
-Our bodies have a sensitive omega-6/omega-3 ratio that controls many delicate biochemical pathways, and when this is unbalanced it’s widely believed to result in accelerating many chronic degenerative diseases.
+Our bodies have a sensitive Omega 6 / Omega 3 ratio that controls many delicate biochemical pathways.
+When this is unbalanced it’s widely believed to result in accelerating many chronic degenerative diseases.
 You can read more about the delicate Omegas balancing act in our Benefits of Omega 3 fish oil guide.